smart-data-models/dataModel.SocialMedia/SMCollection/doc/spec_FR.md

           title: 'GeoJSON MultiPolygon'
           type: object
       title: 'GeoJSON Geometry'
-    name:
-      description: 'The name of this item.'
-      type: Property
-    owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
-      items:
-        anyOf: *smcollection_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
-      type: Property
-    seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
-      oneOf:
-        - items:
-            - format: uri
-              type: string
-          minItems: 1
-          type: array
-        - format: uri
-          type: string
-      type: Property
-    source:
-      description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
-      type: Property
     type:
       description: 'NGSI-LD Entity Type.
 It must be equal to SMCollection.'
       enum: